JK-1117/go-base/README.md

 - Session Cookie Name
   - You can change the session ID's cookie name by modifying the SESSIONCOOKIE constant in [session.go](/backend//internal/server/session.go)

+## goose

+For Windows user, you should download the [executable release](https://github.com/pressly/goose/releases) and place it inside [./backend/bin](#backend/bin/) folder.
+You may refer to [pressly/goose](https://github.com/pressly/goose) for installation instruction on different operating system.

 ## Contributing